-Trading card shops have an inherently whimsical atmosphere.
+While any small business can benefit from general organizational tips, trading card shops are uniquely charming.
+They have an inherently whimsical atmosphere.
 Walking in to see rows and rows of cards is extremely fun for customers but keeping that experience from becoming an exhausting and overwhelming mess is as important as impressing guests.
 The best tip for organizing physical inventory in a trading card shop is to maintain great storage and an easy-to-follow system for putting cards away.

 Card boxes are one of the most inexpensive and essential tools for gaming shops trying to organize their trading cards.
 These card boxes are often white corrugated cardboard rectangles that extend enough to fit between 200 and 5,000 cards and are iconic to the game shop industry.
 Stackable plastic card boxes are available for shops concerned about mishandling, water, or normal wear and tear damage.
 A shop should always limit the number of cards allowed per box to prevent overcrowding that can warp and rough up cards frequently taken out and put back.